DavidArdelean7/game-hub/README.md

 The application can be previewed by accessing this link: https://davidardelean7.github.io/game-hub/ .

-I am still learning, but I am so elated because I finally found something that I really like (in terms of coding).
+I am still learning, but I am so elated because I discovered something that I really like.